exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Psi

 A currency gained from performing supremacies.
-Usually written as $\psi $.
+Usually written as $\psi$.
 It is used to buy supremacy upgrades.

 ### Phi

 A currency gained from spending students on student upgrades.
-Usually written as $\varphi $.
+Usually written as $\varphi$.
 It is used to boost $F(t)$ or boost theory rates.

 ### R9